-The 2022 Epcot International Festival of the Arts is opening Friday, January 14, 2022 at the Walt Disney World resort in Orlando, Florida and this is your complete guide to vegan food offerings at this year’s event.
+The 2023 Epcot International Festival of the Arts opened Friday, January 13, 2023 at the Walt Disney World resort in Orlando, Florida, running through February 20, 2023, and this is your complete guide to vegan food offerings at this year’s event.

-Despite the current state of the world and the parks, this year the Disney Broadway series is returning along with the usual photo ops, mosaic painting, chalk art and Figment scavenger hunt.
-Celebrating its 6th anniversary, the Festival of the Arts usually features less food items than other Epcot festivals such as the longer running Epcot International Food and Wine Festival and Epcot International Flower and Garden Festival.
-We have updated the post below with the 2022 vegan items and will be updating beers and other items throughout the festival if anything changes, so be sure to bookmark this page and check back, and follow us on @VeganDisneyFood on Instagram for the latest news!
+This year the Disney Broadway series is returning along with the usual photo ops, mosaic painting, chalk art and Figment scavenger hunt.
+Celebrating its 7th anniversary, the Festival of the Arts usually features less food items than other Epcot festivals such as the longer running Epcot International Food and Wine Festival and Epcot International Flower and Garden Festival.
+We have updated the post below with the 2023 vegan items and will be updating items throughout the festival if anything changes, so be sure to bookmark this page and check back, and follow us on @VeganDisneyFood on Instagram for the latest news!

-Despite the limited vegan offerings, this festival is so much more than food!
+Despite the previous limited vegan offerings, this year we have quite a few, and, this festival is so much more than food!
 It’s a veritable cornucopia of culinary, visual and performing arts.
-Even with some changes this year, it’s still one of our favorite EPCOT festivals (although after the recent menu release, that may change).
+Even with some changes this year, it’s still one of our favorite EPCOT festivals.
 You can read more about the complete festival offerings on the official Disney website.

 Epcot International Festival of the Arts Vegan Food Guide

 We attended the opening day of the Festival and tracked down ALL the vegan offerings at this year’s Festival of the Arts.
-If you’d like, you can check out our video review of all the vegan items for 2021 below as well.
+If you’d like, you can check out our video review of all the vegan items below as well which includes my live reviews of all the vegan options at the EPCOT Festival of the Arts.
 Be sure to like and subscribe to know when we upload a new vegan video!

-This year (2022) we will sadly have much fewer options than previous years.
-It appears that there are only 3 vegan items on the menus.
+This year (2023) we have many more options than last year’s 3 vegan items on the menus.

 Gourmet Landscapes (Canada)